freedenS/enhanced_detectron2/docs/tutorials/models.md

   as the height or width of the `image` field.
   For example, the `image` field contains the resized image, if resize is used as a preprocessing step.
   But you may want the outputs to be in **original** resolution.
+  If provided, the model will produce output in this resolution, rather than in the resolution of the `image` as input into the model.
+This is more efficient and accurate.
 * "instances": an [Instances](../modules/structures.html#detectron2.structures.Instances)
   object for training, with the following fields:
   + "gt_boxes": a [Boxes](../modules/structures.html#detectron2.structures.Boxes) object storing N boxes, one for each instance.